anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The pledge cannot get the assertion with value "proximity" in the voucher, as it was not in direct contact with the registrar for bootstrapping.
   Therefore the "agent-proximity" assertion value is necessary for distinguishing assertions the MASA can state.

-At least the following properties are required for the voucher and enrollment objects:
+At least the following properties are required for the voucher request and response processing as well as the enrollment:

 * Proof of Identity (POI): provides data-origin authentication of a data object, e.g., a voucher request or an enrollment request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

-* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the  certification request, typically by adding a signature using the private key to the enrollment request object.
+* Proof of Possession (POP): proves that an entity possesses and controls the private key corresponding to the public key contained in the  certification request, typically by adding a signature using the private key to the certification request.

 Solution examples based on existing technology are provided with the focus on existing IETF RFCs:

-* Voucher request and response objects as used in {{RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher object, while the corresponding signing certificate contains the identity of the signer.
+* Voucher requests and responses as used in {{RFC8995}} already provide both, POP and POI, through a digital signature to protect the integrity of the voucher, while the corresponding signing certificate contains the identity of the signer.

-* Certification request objects: Certification requests are data structures containing the information from a requester for a CA to create a certificate.
+* Certification requests are data structures containing the information from a requester for a CA to create a certificate.
   The certification request format in BRSKI is PKCS#10 {{RFC2986}}.
   In PKCS#10, the structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.
   In the application examples, this POP alone is not sufficient.
-POI is also required for the certification request object and therefore needs to be additionally bound to the existing credential of the pledge (IDevID).
+POI is also required for the certification request and therefore needs to be additionally bound to the existing credential of the pledge (IDevID).
   This binding supports the authorization decision for the certification request through a proof of identity (POI).
-  The binding of data origin authentication or POI to the certification request may be provided directly by the certification request object.
+  The binding of data origin authentication or POI to the certification request may be provided directly by with the certification request.
-  While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PCKS#10 object using existing credentials on the pledge (IDevID).
+  While BRSKI uses the binding to TLS, BRSKI-PRM aims at an additional signature of the PKCS#10  using existing credentials on the pledge (IDevID).
 This ensures independence of the selected transport.

 # Architectural Overview and Communication Exchanges {#architecture}